Nageshbvrch/Solutions-R-for-Data-Science/report.md

 | “r”   | rear-wheel drive         |
 | “4”   | 4wd                      |

+Most of the times we see a data attributes with short words or abbreviations and we may also see some short form of categorical information in the columns.

+By running `?data` say `?mpg` the information about the data can be identified.

+I believe the predefined packages in *ggplot* has the description about the data.

 **4. Make a scatterplot of `hwy` vs `cyl`**.

 ``` r